briskinfosec/BNPT_Docker/README.md

 - [Tools](#tools)

 ## Introduction
-<p align="justify"> Docker is a platform that meant to create, deploy, and run applications easily using containers.
+<p align="justify"> Docker is a platform that is meant to create, deploy and run applications easily using containers.
 Containers allow a developer to consolidate an application with all of the parts it needs, such as libraries as well as other dependencies and ships it all out as one package.
-Briskinfosec, decided to make use of this technology by integrating the default and additional open source networking tools for performing the security assessment on networks.
-It has quality benefits like directly heading to the VA (Vulnerability Assessment) part, skipping other stuffs without affecting other processes, as other requirements exist inside the container.
-This docker is in Briskinfosec repository in docker cloud, which can be pulled from anywhere. </p>
+Briskinfosec, decided to make use of this platform and integrate with open source security assessment tools for use in network security assessments.
+We have named it "BNPT_Docker".
+It offers quality benefits like direct VA (Vulnerability Assessment) part, skipping few steps without affecting other processes, as other requirements exist inside the container.
+This docker is in Briskinfosec repository in docker cloud, which can be pulled from anywhere.. </p>

 ## Why BNPT_Docker?
-<p align="justify"> This Docker contains a collection of open source tools which can be used for testing networks.
-This Docker has been created to simplify the tools installation and their dependencies by gathering the open source tools into a single Docker container.
-With this Docker, tools which are platform dependent can be used in an independent platform. </p>
+<p align="justify"> This Docker comprises collection of open source tools which can be used for testing networks.
+This Docker has been created to simplify the tools installation and their dependencies by gathering the open source tools into a single Docker container thus making it platform independent. </p>

 ## What This Docker contains?
 - [Nmap](#nmap)